 Thoroughly check and inspect all your pipes, hoses, faucets and even appliances for any type of leaks.
 The smallest leak can easily result in 1000s of gallons of wasted water.

 Most conventional dishwashers use between 7 to 14 gallons of water per load.
-As to a water-efficient dishwasher uses only 4.5 to 7 gallons of water per load.
+A water-efficient dishwasher uses only 4.5 to 7 gallons of water per load.
 A second way to conserve water is to only run your dishwasher with a full load of dirty dishes.
 Whether you run one dish or a full dishwasher the same amount of water is being used each time you run it.

 Make sure the irrigation system is doing its job.
-Uniform watering can help avoid brown spots and keep turf healthy from root to tip.
+Uniform watering can help avoid brown spots and keep the turf healthy from root to tip.
 Check the irrigation system weekly to make sure each section of the turf is being supplied with the appropriate amount of water.

 To ensure your lawn gets the most possible water, follow these tips for how often to water your lawn in the summer:

 Early in the morning and late in the evening are the two best times to water your yard.
 When watering in the middle times of the day, we increase the rate of evaporation due to the hotter temperatures.
 Two more ways to conserve water this spring is to eliminate as many weeds as possible and add mulch to all our flower beds.
 These two things will work together to conserve water for your home.
 Weeds are known to steal water away from your other plants, so by simply removing weeds, you will not have to water your plants and flowers as often.